1bench, modern TimescaleDB GUI client

 Does TimescaleDB have a GUI?

-TimescaleDB is a PostgreSQL extension — it inherits the psql command line but ships no built-in graphical interface.
-For a visual experience, you install a third-party TimescaleDB GUI like 1bench — a desktop app that surfaces hypertables, chunks, and continuous aggregates alongside regular tables.
+TimescaleDB is a PostgreSQL extension.
+It inherits the psql command line but ships no built-in graphical interface.
+For a visual experience, you install a third-party TimescaleDB GUI like 1bench, a desktop app that surfaces hypertables, chunks, and continuous aggregates alongside regular tables.

 What is the best TimescaleDB GUI for Mac, Windows, or Linux?